 In line with global efforts, various activities and events are organized across India to commemorate World Elder Abuse Awareness Day.
 These events typically involve the participation of both government agencies and non-governmental organizations, and may include awareness campaigns, seminars, panel discussions, and workshops to address the challenges faced by the elderly.
 The intent behind these initiatives is to sensitize the society to the issues of elder abuse and mobilize individuals and communities to stand united against such atrocities.
 World Elder Abuse Awareness Day is observed in India on the 15th of June each year.

-Facts about World Elder Abuse Awareness Day
+Top 10 Facts for 2026 World Elder Abuse Awareness Day in India

 In the News and Trending in India for World Elder Abuse Awareness Day